TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 - Verify the drive was fully restored (check completion message)
 - Check BIOS boot order settings on the lab workstation
+- Check SATA operation mode (Should be AHCI)
 - Ensure the drive is properly connected in the workstation
 - Try reimaging again if the issue persists